framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 Tower of Fate |
 Train Sim World |
 Transient | Tested on demo
-Trials of Mana | Also works with the demo
+Travis Strikes Again: No More Heroes Complete Edition | Trials of Mana | Also works with the demo
 Tropico 6 |
 Twin Mirror |